bayl0n/interactive-linkedlist/README.md

 # interactive-linkedlist
-Shell program written in C where you can dynamically interact with the linked list data structure.
+Command line program written in C where you can dynamically interact with the linked list data structure.